MuthangaShem/Portfolio/README.md

-# bryanpanesa.github.io
-Bryan Jay B. Panesa's Personal portfolio website.
+Shem Muthanga's Personal portfolio website.

 This is my personal portfolio website containing different an in depth description about projects I have done and contributed to.
-Here's a live demo: https://bryanpanesa.github.io/
+Here's a live demo: https://muthangashem.github.io/Portfolio/

 ## Tools Used